LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 make: Leaving directory '/tmp/docs/exported_values/code_constructs/function'
 ```

-Now that `unused` is unexported, the compiler can report it as unused via the
+Now that `unused` is unexported, the compiler reports it as unused via the
-warning 32, and the analyzer does not report anaything.
+warning 32, and the analyzer does not report anything.
 Removing that value
 fixes all the warnings.
 Our work here is done.

 ### Module

-This example illustrates a simple case of exported values in submodules.

 The reference files for this example are in the
 [module](./code_constructs/module) directory.